 Chartier has literary knowledge that goes far beyond the library.
 She is a published author, and her debut novel "Past Lives" was published in November, 2015.
 She also has extensive experience producing web content, including social media and blog postings.
 Among other things, she has produced guest blog posts on parenting for "The Today Show" and written several pieces for the Chicago Examiner.

 Chartier earned a B.A. in Political Science from The University of New Hampshire in 2008, as well as an M.S. in Library and Information Science from Simmons College in 2010.

-Steve Robichaud has served as the Technical Services Librarian at Shapiro Library since 2008.
-He previously held positions at Clemson University and Fitchburg State University.
-He received his BA from Fitchburg State University and his MLIS from Simmons College.
+Prior to SNHU, Robichaud held positions at Clemson University and Fitchburg State College.
+He received his BA from Fitchburg State College and his MLIS from Simmons College.

 eLearning Librarian | Associate Professor

 Trisha has worked at the Shapiro Library since 2014 and has been embedded in SNHU Online since July 2017.
 She focuses on integrating Shapiro Library resources and principles of information literacy into the SNHU curriculum and supporting student success with research processes.
 Prevett also teaches general education courses for SNHU Online.
 Prior to 2014, Prevett was a reference librarian at Nova Southeastern University.
 Prevett received her Bachelor of Arts in English/Secondary Education from Merrimack College and her Master of Library Science and Information Studies with a concentration in Information Literacy from the University of Rhode Island.
 Professional affiliations include: the American Libraries Association, Association of College & Research Libraries Distance Learning and Instruction Section and EDUCAUSE.